top of page

 Luggage Restrictions

-For light aircraft travel within Kenya, there are strict luggage restrictions in place that vary depending on your destination.
-Travelers to East Africa may only be allowed to take a total luggage weight of 15kg (33lbs) which includes the carry-on hand luggage.
+For light aircraft travel within Kenya, strict luggage restrictions vary depending on your destination.
+Travelers to East Africa may only take a total luggage weight of 15kg (33lbs), including carry-on hand luggage.
 Your bags must also be soft-sided with no wheels or rigid frames so that these may easily fit into the hold of a small aircraft.
-Should you need additional luggage you will have the option of buying an extra seat which will allow for an additional 70kg (154lbs).Please check that your total luggage weight complies with the restrictions for all your Kenyan destinations prior to your departure.
+Should you need additional luggage, you can buy an extra seat, allowing for an additional 70kg (154lbs).
+Please check that your total luggage weight complies with the restrictions for all your Kenyan destinations before your departure.

 Visa Requirements

-You will need a visa when visiting Kenya if you are a citizen of the USA, United Kingdom, Australia, Canada or any other EU country.
-If you hold citizenship for any other country please consult the below link to determine if you require a visa: Kenya Visa Requirements
+You will need a visa when visiting Kenya if you are a citizen of the USA, United Kingdom, Australia, Canada, or any other EU country.
+If you hold citizenship for any other country, please consult the below link to determine if you require a visa: Kenya Visa Requirements.

 Malaria